matrix-org/matrix-doc/proposals/2063-serverinfo.md

 which is backed off already, etc.), since it could provide info on connectivity (like when a server is available on IPv6 but cannot reach IPv4 servers).

-## Tradeoffs

-This would provide a standardised **possibility** for admins to publish the data helping to pick their servers, it is not compulsory, thus does not guarantee that such data is available.

-*Active users counter* may need some logic (and thus cpu cycles) to calculate.

 ## Security considerations